Frequently asked questions

 Do you send different drivers?

-Very occasionally, you may be at the hospital for a full day.
-In that event, one driver may take you there and another bring you home, but you will be informed of that at the time and given contact details of both drivers.
+Yes we do, you may be at the hospital for a full day.
+In that event, one driver will take you there and another bring you home, but you will be informed of that at the time and given contact details of both drivers.
 The service is free.

 This is a great service.
 Can I do something to help you?